pagkly/Zed/Investopedia4/General Order (GO) Unclaimed Imported Goods Held by U.S. Customs.md

 ## Understanding General Orders (GOs)

-After 15 days, any general order merchandise will be moved to a Class 11 bonded warehouse under the authority set forth in Title 19, United States Code (U.S.C.), section 1555.
-The risk of [[transportation and storage]](https://www.investopedia.com/articles/investing/072115/why-these-industries-are-prone-corruption.asp) of the goods remains with the owner of the merchandise.
+After 15 days, any general order merchandise [[Will|will]] be moved to a Class 11 bonded warehouse under the authority set forth in Title 19, United States Code (U.S.C.), section 1555.
+The [[Risk|risk]] of [[transportation and storage]](https://www.investopedia.com/articles/investing/072115/why-these-industries-are-prone-corruption.asp) of the goods remains with the owner of the merchandise.

-If the goods remain under general order for more than six months, the merchandise will be confiscated by the government or put up for an auction run by the U.S. Customs and Border Protection (CBP) agency.
+If the goods remain under general order for more than six months, the merchandise [[Will|will]] be confiscated by the government or put up for an auction run by the U.S. Customs and Border Protection (CBP) agency.
 Live auctions take place each month online (nationwide) or at public venues like a hotel located close to ports.
 Auctions are open to anyone except CBP employees and their immediate family members.
 Bidders must place down a $5,000 deposit to participate.
 Purchases are nonrefundable and the buyers are responsible for picking up the merchandise.

 The port of entry or company that first receives the goods into the United States is responsible for letting U.S. Customs know within 20 days of arrival that unclaimed or incorrectly documented items are being held—subject to a fine of up to $1,000.